 FAQs – Parental Monitoring Laws 2026

-3. What’s the legal age for digital consent in 2026?
+3) What’s the digital consent age in 2026?

-4. What makes a tracker app compliant?
+4) What makes a tracker app compliant?

-5. Are free tracking apps legal?
+5) Are free tracking apps legal?

-7. Do Parental Monitoring Laws cover AI and biometrics?
+7) Do rules cover AI and biometrics?

-8. How can parents stay compliant long-term?
+8) How do parents stay compliant long-term?

 Conclusion – Why Parental Monitoring Laws Matter in 2026